Alice in Wonderland (1951 film)

+Alice in Wonderland premiered at the Leicester Square Theatre in London on July 26, 1951, and was released in New York City on July 28.
+The film was also shown on television as one of the first episodes of Disneyland.
+It was initially considered a box-office bomb, grossing $2.4 million domestically, and received negative reviews from critics.
+However, its 1974 theatrical re-release achieved greater success, leading to additional reissues, merchandising, and home video releases as critical reception improved over time.

 Plot

-In a park in England, a young girl named Alice with her cat, Dinah, listens distractedly to her sister's history lesson, and begins daydreaming of a nonsensical world.
-She spots a passing White Rabbit in a waistcoat, who panics of being late.
-Alice follows him into a burrow and plummets down a deep rabbit hole.
-Upon landing in a place called Wonderland, she finds herself facing a tiny door, whose handle advises drinking from a bottle on a nearby table.
+On 4 May, 1865, in a park in Oxford, England, a young girl named Alice listens distractedly to her sister's history lesson, and begins daydreaming of a nonsensical world.
+She spots a passing White Rabbit in a waistcoat, who complains of being late.
+Alice chases him into a burrow and plummets down a deep hole.
+Upon landing, she finds herself facing a tiny door, whose handle advises drinking from a bottle on a nearby table.
 She shrinks to an appropriate height, but has forgotten the key on the table.
 She then eats a cookie that causes her to grow excessively.
-Exasperated by these changes of state, she begins to cry and floods the room with her tears.
+Exasperated by these changes of state, she begins to cry and floods the room.
 She takes another sip from the bottle to shrink again, and rides the empty bottle through the keyhole.

-As Alice continues to follow the Rabbit after encountering a "Caucus Race", she encounters numerous characters, including Tweedledum and Tweedledee, who recount the tale of "The Walrus and the Carpenter".
-Alice tracks the Rabbit to his house; he mistakes her for his housemaid, "Mary Ann", and sends her inside to retrieve his gloves.
-While searching for the gloves, Alice finds and eats another cookie and grows giant, getting stuck in the house.
+As Alice continues to follow the Rabbit, she encounters Tweedledum and Tweedledee, who recount the tale of "The Walrus and the Carpenter".
+Alice tracks the Rabbit to his house; he mistakes her for his housemaid and sends her inside to retrieve his gloves.
+While searching for the gloves, Alice finds and eats a cookie and grows giant, getting stuck in the house.
 Thinking her a monster, the Rabbit asks the Dodo to help expel her.
-When the Dodo decides to burn the house down, Alice escapes by eating a carrot from the Rabbit's garden, which causes her to shrink to 3 inches tall.
+Before the Dodo can burn the house down, Alice escapes by eating a carrot from the Rabbit's garden and shrinking to three inches tall.